Seedorf to leave relegated Deportivo

 Seedorf was appointed in February but the former Netherlands international only led the team to two league victories during his time in charge.

-Deportivo announced on Tuesday that the 42-year-old's contract, which expires at the end of June, will not be renewed.
+Deportivo announced on Wednesday (NZST) that the 42-year-old's contract, which expires at the end of June, will not be renewed.

 "It has been an honour to defend the colours of a historic club like Deportivo," Seedorf said.